TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

     ==========================  ================    ==========================================================================================
     Option                      Default value       Description
     ==========================  ================    ==========================================================================================
+    split_by_type               False               If ``True``, visulaizations of all objects that correspond to particular types of traced molecules are splited.
+Appropriate molecule name is added to created objects. retain_all_types            False               If ``True`` and *split_by_type* option is ``True`` as well, standard visualization for all types of traced moelcules will be generated as well.

     all_paths_raw               False               If ``True``, produces one object in PyMOL that holds all paths visualized by raw coordinates.
     all_paths_smooth            False               If ``True``, produces one object in PyMOL that holds all paths